goodloop/autoware_auto_mirror/docs/usage/index.md

 For demonstrations that work on a real car, the hardware requirements are also described.

 The demonstration documentation assumes a working knowledge of Autoware.Auto.
-For articles on how to achieve specific tasks with Autoware.Auto, see our \ref tutorials.

 - @subpage avpdemo